 5. How can I save a BLAST search?
 How can I embed a BLAST search result?

 Once you have performed a BLAST search, the url used to view the results can be saved and bookmarked to view at a later time.
-Alternatively, you can download the search results in in plain text, HTML and XML formats and save the results.
+Alternatively, you can download the search results in plain text, HTML and XML formats and save the results.
 Using the embed link in PatSeq Finder Results page, you can easily embed your BLAST search results

 6. How may I combine the search results of two sequences?